uswds/uswds-site/pages/home.md

         text: Take the first step
         url: getting-started
     - topic: UI components
-      description: Discover all the different components that the Standards provide as both design and development assets.
+      description: Discover all the different components that the Design System provides as both design and development assets.
       image:
         src: img/home/ui-component.svg
         alt: